polubis/Dream-stack-for-React-dev/README.md

 Here you find basic info and useful links.

+## First run

+Clone repository and open it in your IDE.
+Remember to have `node 18+` and `npm 6+` versions.

+Next type following commands:

+1. `cd system`
+2. `npm i --legacy-peer-deps`
+3. Then run anything you want.
+It can be app, more than one apps, storybook or other.
+Check **COMMANDS.md** file for more.

 ## Structure of repository

 We have two main parts in this repo.
 First is an API in **.NET** ecosystem and second is monorepo in **JavaScript**.